chesterwizzle/Haikuverse/README.md

     * Identity Toolkit API (usually enabled automatically for Firebase Auth).
     * Cloud Functions API.
     * Cloud Scheduler API (for `zeitgeistEngineScheduled`).
+    * Google Play Developer API (for in-app purchase validation).
+    * Secret Manager API (for securely storing service account keys).
+* **Google Secret Manager Secret:** You must create a secret in Secret Manager containing the JSON key for a dedicated service account.
+This service account should have the "Storage Object Admin" (`roles/storage.objectAdmin`) IAM role.
+The backend function `getStorageSignerApp` in `functions/index.js` expects this secret to be named storage-signer-key.

 * **Vertex AI Vector Search Indices & Endpoints:** Two primary deployed Vertex AI Vector Search Indices and their corresponding public Index Endpoints must be configured in your Google Cloud Project:
     1.  **Published Stars/Haikus Index:** Used for recommending constellations during haiku publishing.